saranyavs21/sqlha/README.md

 - You can customize names, IP addresses, domain names, admin usernames/passwords, etc., in the template parameters.
 - You need to update subscription ID in the template/parameters file with your subscription ID.
-- The NSG rules in the templates include ports needed for RDP and WSFC.
+- Same NSG is being used for DC and SQL machines.
+NSG rules in the templates include ports needed for RDP and WSFC.
 You can also use separate NSGs for SQL and DC.
 - Cloud Witness storage account is created automatically if specified.

 ---